Skip to main content

 Transforming working lives in the West of Scotland

 Find out more about our current project, part of the Economic and Social Research Council's Transforming Working Lives programme.
-Our research team based at Strathclyde Business School is working with a range of partners including the Chartered Institute of Personnel and Development, Acas, and The Fair Work Convention.

 Iron bench depicting a history of local work.